100 Boredom Busters: Fun + Productive Things to do When Bored

 I also update contact information, including photos, birthdays, social media accounts, etc.

-If you are REALLY bored, assign a special ringtone for each family member and close friends. 🙂
+If you are REALLY bored, assign a special ringtone for each family member and close friend. 🙂

 Here’s a tutorial: apple | android